Dunvant Male Choir celebrate the unique achievement of having provided over 124 years of contiuous choral music since 1895.

 Now is a great time to join the choir and join new choristers as they go through the learning process - you won't be on your own!

-Recent recruits Chris Wood (T1), Chris King (T2) and Rob Griffiths (B1) have recently passed their first voice test and start on the learning ladder whilst Allan Rohan, Mario Francesco and Nigel Binding have passed their second voice test and have joined the choir on stage, welcome aboard.
+We welcome recent recruits Robert Saunders and Gareth Williams (T1), David Rose and Douglas Alexander (T2) and Stephen Kissick (B2) who have recently passed their first voice test and start on the learning ladder whilst Shaun Barry (T1), Colin Davies (T2), David Beynon (B1) and Robert Griffiths (B1) have passed their second voice test and have joined the choir on stage.